 All students are welcome to take additional upper-level courses on a per-course tuition basis.

 Postbaccalaureates design their own programs with the close consultation with the Director of Pre-Health Programs in order to fulfill the specific prerequisites needed for application to professional school.
 Most postbaccalaureates study mathematics, physics, chemistry, biology, and English, all of which are among the suggested minimum admission requirements for medical, dental, and veterinary schools.
 Independent work with a faculty member is encouraged and supported.
 Postbaccalaureates have the option of a part-time (two courses per semester) or full-time (three or four courses per semester) course load.

-The program offers intensive summer courses in General Chemistry, Physics, Organic Chemistry and Anatomy & Physiology -- in addition to courses during the academic year -- thus allowing students greater flexibility in planning their program of study.
+The program offers intensive summer courses in General Chemistry, Physics, and Organic Chemistry -- in addition to courses during the academic year -- thus allowing students greater flexibility in planning their program of study.